Beliavsky/Fortran-tools-on-GitHub/README.md

 [fortran-linter](https://github.com/uchchwhash/fortran-linter): linter for Fortran 77 using Parsec-like parsing combinators in Python, by uchchwhash

+[FortranTree](https://github.com/imaliyov/FortranTree): parses Fortran source code and creates a call tree graph with Python, by imaliyov.
+The code relies on pygraphviz and fparser.

 [fsource](https://github.com/mwallerb/fsource): Fortran static analysis tool written in pure Python, by mwallerb

 [i-CodeCNES](https://github.com/cnescatlab/i-CodeCNES): static code analysis tool to help developers write code compliant with CNES coding rules for Fortran 77, Fortran 90 and Shell, from cnescatlab